-Samples required for biology studies (these are prospective studies performed to try to identify biological markers of prognosis):
+The following samples are required for molecular biology studies (these are prospective studies performed to try to identify biological markers of prognosis):

-- tumour: at least two pieces (0.5-1 cm3 each) of morphologically different parts of the tumour should be sampled and snap-frozen in liquid nitrogen or at -70°C (freeze more aliquots if available).
+- tumour.
+At least two pieces (0.5-1 cm3 each) of morphologically different parts of the tumour should be sampled and snap-frozen in liquid nitrogen or at -70°C (freeze more aliquots if available).
 If a biopsy is performed prior to commencing preoperative chemotherapy, then a sample of this should also be frozen, if adequate tissue is available. - a 'mirror' sample of tumour adjacent to the frozen sample should be fixed in formalin and studied for histology.
-This wax block should accompany the frozen tissue, when requested for additional studies. - adjacent normal kidney: two pieces (0.5-1 cm3) snap-frozen in liquid nitrogen or at -70°C - if identified, nephrogenic rests should be sampled - 10 ml peripheral blood in ethylenediaminetetraacetic acid (if national procedure for storage is available).
+This paraffin block or corresponding slides should accompany the frozen tissue, when requested for additional studies. - adjacent normal kidney.
+Two pieces (0.5-1 cm3) should be snap-frozen in liquid nitrogen or at -70 °C. - a sample of nephrogenic rest tissue, if identified. - 10 ml peripheral blood in ethylenediaminetetraacetic acid (EDTA) (if national procedure for storage is available).

-Samples should be stored at $-70^{\circ}$ C or under liquid nitrogen until transported to the appropriate national research laboratory on dry ice for cases consenting to research studies.
+Samples should be stored at -70 °C or under liquid nitrogen until transported to the appropriate national research laboratory on dry ice for cases consenting to research studies.